Grants-Funding-Oy/llm_tracking/README.md

 - `Answer`: GPT-4o's response
 - `Timestamp`: When the exchange occurred

+## Analysis Content

+The brand visibility analysis evaluates:
+- How well iLoq appears in the language model's responses
+- How the language model presents iLoq's products and brand
+- Recommendations for improving brand visibility in language models
+- 5 potential questions that users might ask about smart locks

 ## Customization

 To modify the conversation:
 - Change the `initial_question` variable for a different starting point
 - Modify the `followup_question` variable to ask different follow-up questions
 - Add more questions by following the pattern in the code
+- Adjust the analysis prompt in the `analyze_conversation` function

 ## Documentation